Black Rhyme Time

 there are times for those but

-also for the sonnets of pain
+also for my sonnets of pain

 Shakespeare, or his ghost writ